krzyzakp/tflint/README.md

 You can set the version of Terraform you are using.
 If it is set, TFLint will detect issues according to it.

 NOTE: This option is now no longer used and will be removed in the future.

+## Exit Statuses

+TFLint returns the following exit statuses on exit:

+- 0: No issues found
+- 1: Errors occurred
+- 2: No errors occurred, but issues found

 ## Debugging